turingschool/front-end-curriculum/projects/whateverly.md

 * At least one of your datasets must have more than 30 records. (if your dataset is an object, it should have 30 keys. if it's an array, it should have 30 elements)

+* Your users will only be able to **retrieve** your data, not modify it.
+(Similar to Jeopardy: you, as a developer, are allowed to manipulate the dataset to make it easier to work with, but the players interacting with your app cannot)

 ## Search Functionality & Autocomplete